lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 ```

 Then Here are the functions responsible for the movement of the aliens and the spaceship.
-I used for loops in both functions.
+I used a for loop in both functions.

 Alien movement